mtmr0x/bud/README.md

 ## Project status

-🚧 The project is in early-stage development.
-It is not yet ready for production use.
+🧷 The API is stable and used in production, though not battle-tested yet.
+Bug fixes, performance tweaks, and features will evolve with real-world use and feedback.

 Try it, break it, file issues, and send feedback.